-If the home has not yet been tested, you should have the house tested.
+If the home has not yet been tested, you should have the house tested for radon.

 If you are having a new home built, there are features that can be incorporated into your home during construction to reduce radon levels.

-These radon testing guidelines have been developed specifically to deal with the time-sensitive nature of home purchases and sales, and the potential for radon device interference.
-These guidelines are slightly different from the guidelines in other EPA publications which provide radon testing and reduction information for non-real estate situations.
+These radon testing guidelines have been developed specifically to deal with the time-sensitive nature of real estate transactions.
+These guidelines are slightly different from the guidelines in other EPA publications which provide radon testing and reduction information for non-real estate transactions.